innns/innns.github.io/_experiences/2024-motion-compensation.md

 location: "Chengdu, China"
 ---

-This project aims to train an end-to-end motion compensation model that can be applied to surgical robotic systems by building digital twins in Unity for deep reinforcement learning.
-The model accomplishes smooth motion compensation by directly generating control quantities of end moments through visual inputs.
+This project aims to achieve motion compensation for surgical robots by developing an end-to-end visual model for controlling the robot's end-effector torque.
+A virtualized robot model is implemented in Unity to facilitate reinforcement learning for model training, which is subsequently transferred to the real robot using Sim2Real transfer techniques.

 I was responsible for: